 Yes, let's get real on California high speed rail!

 (2/20/19 Update: The Federal Railroad Adminstration has notified the California High Speed Rail Association that the FRA intends to withdraw federal funding.
-You can send President Trump a message at the bottom of this page to show publci support for high-speed rail.)
+Please sign the petition at the bottom of this page to show publci support for high-speed rail.)

 Despite what you might have heard, Gov. Gavin Newsom reaffirmed California's commitment to high-speed rail in his State of the State speech on Tuesday.

 Newsom said California must "be real" about high-speed rail in the state, and that there "simply isn't a path" to completing the full vision of the project, which would connect San Francisco and Los Angeles by bullet trains in less than 3 hours.
 At the same time, he affirmed the state's commitment to completing the 119-mile first phase, which will connect Bakersfield to Merced.

 Most media reports portrayed Newsom's announcement as a scaling back of the project.
 One actually said that Newsom had "ditched" it.
 The truth is both more complicated and much more hopeful.

 Here's the reality: The Central Valley segment is and always has been the foundation for the whole vision of high-speed rail in California.
 Getting 200+ mph trains up and running from Bakersfield to Merced—as soon as possible—is crucial.

 So the state's reaffirmed commitment to building that segment is big, and it's something we should celebrate.
 It means that a solid foundation for the whole system is guaranteed.
 That makes it more—not less—likely that entire San Francisco to Los Angeles line will be built.